CCL and Commvault: when partnership breeds success

 Gulasekharam says it’s about giving customers the option - what do they want to use as their location for their disaster recovery site?

 He says, “Right now if they go partially to CCL, AWS and Azure, for instance, if something happens to CCL in an earthquake they have the backup.
-Whereas if something happens to AWS and Azure, and they have one cable to the data centre, then customers have no chance of getting their data back in-country.
+Whereas if something happens to AWS and Azure, and they have one cable to the data center, then customers have no chance of getting their data back in-country.
 So we are going to provide them with that service.

 “It’s giving customers the assurity that they can have their data available to them regardless of any chance situation in-country or overseas.”